Ghana seek divine inspiration before World Cup

 The 47-year-old is combining his Ghana duties with a coaching role at German Bundesliga club Borussia Dortmund, where he spent six years as a player.

-There is only a small window left to resolve on the pitch as Ghana have one more friendly before the tournament, against Switzerland in Abu Dhabi on 17 November.
+There is only a small window left to resolve on the pitch as Ghana have one more friendly before the tournament, against Switzerland in Abu Dhabi, on 17 November.

-A week later comes their opening Group H match, against Portugal, when the Blacks Stars may need more than prayers to get a result.
+A week later comes their opening group match, against Portugal, when the Blacks Stars may need more than prayers to get a result.

+- Do longer prison sentences reduce crime?
+Bad People goes in search of answers

+- A champagne lifestyle built on lies: The story of an intern who managed to con thousands of dollars